kobjs/federation-docs/_docs/guides/connections-edges-pattern.md

 ---
 title: Connections and Edges Design Pattern
 tags:
   - graphql
-  description: Defines the Connections and Edges design pattern, and provides "how to" guides and examples
+description: Defines the Connections and Edges design pattern
 ---

 # Using Connections and Edges